 High 5 Pie

-High 5 Pie, now located in Burien, offers a new take on some vintage pies.
-From their classic lattice pies, to their mini pies they call petite 5’s, to their slab pies and gluten-free pies, they’ve got pie every which way you can imagine.
-Try a savory Flipside—High 5’s take on a hand pie that is fully encased in crust and makes an easy hand-held dinner at any age.
+High 5 Pie, now served exclusively at Burien’s Salmon Creek Café, offers a new twist on classic pies.
+From their traditional lattice pies, to their mini pies they call petite 5’s, to their slab pies and gluten-free pies, they’ve got pie every which way you can imagine.
+Try a savory Flipside—High 5’s take on a hand pie that is fully encased in crust and makes an easy hand-held dinner for pie lovers of any age.
 Our favorites are the classic chicken pot pie and the spinach feta.
-Round out your meal with a piece of High 5’s best selling marionberry pie and take home a pie in a jar for those midnight pie cravings.
+And don't forget to finish your meal with a sweet slice of pie.
+Always available are classic apple pie, cherry pie, marionberry pie, chocolate cream pie and coconut cream pie.
+Enjoy rotating seasonal favorites, too.

 High 5 Pie